Smallholders Worm Advice Service

-ALPACAS &parasites
+ALPACAS ¶sites

 Alpacas & Llamas are sensitive to all of the parasites that infect ruminants.
 Liver fluke is particularly vicious in alpacas and a common cause of sudden death in endemic areas.